brunscii/brunscii/README.md

 - Python

 My love of programming goes back to my first year of college in 2008, when I took a class in C++.
-I learned C++, C#, Java, Python 2.6, and VB.NET in community college before transfering to UNCW.
-There I learned data structures, algorithms, ASM, digital arts, and more conceptual bits of computer science.
+I learned C++, C#, Java, Python 2.6, and VB.NET in community college before transferring to UNCW.
+There, I learned data structures, algorithms, ASM, digital arts, and some of the more conceptual bits of computer science.
+At the time UNCW used Java almost exclusively.

-I later learned Python 3.X, JavaScript, HTML and CSS on my own using resources like freeCodeCamp, MDN, youtube, and tons of practice
+I later learned Python 3.X, HTML, CSS, JavaScript, and REACT on my own using resources like freeCodeCamp, MDN, youtube, and tons of practice.

+I love to learn and create new things.
+I often find that you will truly realize how little you know about something when you start building from scratch.

 📫 How to reach me brunscii@gmail.com